graisondangor/cuny-advanced-data-journalism/README.md

 *   Do in depth data and statistical analysis with Python, Pandas, Jupyter Notebooks (Probability distribution, weighted distribution, z-test calculation, linear regression and multiple regression, analysis of variance, hypothesis testing: t-test and f-test)
 *   Document your analysis with Python notebooks and other Python scripts
 *   Mine the web for data (particularly social media with existing Python scripts)
-*   Get data from API´s and JSON files from the web
+*   Get data from APIs and JSON files from the web
 *   Do social network analysis with Python
 *   Do and publish data visualizations with Python Matplotlib
 *   Be confident using the command line and to do quick data analysis with existing tools (options VisData, CSVKit or XSV, Agathe), version controlling and backing up your data with Git and Github.